‘WHEN AUTUMN IS HERE’ BY HOVSEP PUSHMAN (1930)

 CONTACT US HERE ABOUT THIS ITEM.

-A framed offset lithograph after the 1930 painting by Armenian-American artist Hovsep Pushman, When Autumn Is Here.
-The image depicts a still life with a Chinese figurine and a small vessel holding a wilting rose, against the backdrop of a religious mural.
-The differently shaped and sized objects are balanced within an open-air atmosphere, cultivating an ideal of beauty in brilliant impressionist color.
-Much here is typical of Pushman's work: the Oriental mysticism; a suggested allegory; the air of nocturnal intimacy.
+A framed offset lithograph after a still life by Armenian-American artist HOVSEP PUSHMAN (1877–1966).
+A small vessel holding a wilting rose is depicted alongside a Chinese figurine, against the backdrop of a religious mural.
+The differently shaped and sized objects are balanced within an open-air atmosphere, cultivating an ideal of beauty—in brilliant, impressionistic color.
+Much here is typical of Pushman’s work: Oriental mysticism; the suggestion of allegory; and an aura of nocturnal intimacy.
 His signature is printed in plate to the lower right.

-Incidental to its artistic merits, the original played a role in US copyright law.
+Incidental to its artistic merits, the original played an important role in US copyright law.
 Upon its completion, Pushman turned it over to Grand Central Art Galleries to broker a sale—without negotiating further reproduction rights.
 It was sold to the University of Illinois; the school in turn sold said rights to the New York Graphic Society.
 Pushman sued for an injunction in 1940.
-The controversial dispute would eventually—some ten years after his death—be ruled in Pushman's favor.
-Section 202 of the Copyright Act of 1976 expressly rejected the "Pushman presumption," which had held that when the only tangible embodiment of a work is transferred, common-law copyright is transferred concurrently.
+The controversial dispute would eventually—some ten years after his death—be ruled in Pushman’s favor.
+Section 202 of the Copyright Act of 1976 expressly rejected the “Pushman presumption,” which had held that when the only tangible embodiment of a work is transferred, common-law copyright is transferred concurrently.

-HOVSEP PUSHMAN (1877–1966) was an Armenian-born American painter, best known for mystical still-lifes and his sensitive portraiture of women, often in exotic dress.
+HOVSEP PUSHMAN was an Armenian-born American painter, best known for mystical still-lifes and his sensitive portraiture of women, often in exotic dress.
 The subject matter of the former typically involves meticulous arrangements of oriental figurines and ornate pottery, often set against centuries-old embroidered silk backdrops.
-Pushman's oeuvre is a major contribution to the history of American art and represents a significant achievement in the history of the still-life genre.
+Pushman’s oeuvre is a major contribution to the history of American art and represents a significant achievement in the history of the still-life genre.

-Pushman (originally "Pushmanian") was born in the town of Dikranagerd (Diyarbakir in modern Turkish) in Anatolia, aka Asia Minor, in the part of Armenia then known as Turkish Ermenistan, where his family was in the carpet business.
+Pushman (originally “Pushmanian”) was born in 1877 in the town of Dikranagerd (Diyarbakir in modern Turkish) in Anatolia, aka Asia Minor, in the part of Armenia then known as Turkish Ermenistan, where his family was in the carpet business.
 At 11 years of age, Pushman became the youngest student ever to be admitted to the Imperial School of Fine Arts in Constantinople.
 The continual political persecution suffered by the Armenians under the Turkish Sultan Abdul Hamed forced the Pushman family to leave for the US in 1896.
 They settled in Chicago and became US citizens.
 Pushman entered classes at the Smith Academy, where, at the unprecedented age of 17, he began to teach.
 In 1910, he decided to continue his art education in Paris at the Académie Julian under the tutelage of Jules Joseph Lefebvre (1836–1911).
 He was awarded the Bronze Medal for painting at the Paris Salon of 1914.

 The first important US exhibitions of Pushman’s works were held at the Milwaukee Art Institute in 1915 and the Art Institute of Chicago in 1916.
 Pushman settled briefly in Riverside, Calif., in 1918 where he and a group of fellow painters formed the Laguna Beach Art Association; that same year he was awarded the California Art Club’s Ackerman Prize.
 After his return to Paris, he resumed his association with the Salon des Artistes Francais and won the Gold Medal for painting at its 1921 exhibition.
 He would maintain a studio in Paris for the rest of his life.